isabella232/presentation-druxt_101/slides.md

 Hello

 I'm Stuart Clark:
-* Decoupled Developer @ Realityloop in Australia
+* Senior Decoupled Developer @ Realityloop in Australia
 * Drupal developer of 15 years
-* Vue developer for 3+ years with focus on decoupled, leading to the creation of Druxt
+* Vue developer for 3/4 years
+* Project lead of Druxt

 With me today is ...
 -->